Just Dance (song): Composition

 "Just Dance" is an uptempo electropop, synth-pop and dance-pop song, combining synths of clipped marching beats with soaring electronics.
 It is written in the key of C♯ minor and is set at a moderate dance tempo of 119 beats per minute.
 Gaga's vocal spans from the low note of G♯_{3} to the high note of C♯_{5}.
-The song begins with a fast tempo followed by the synth arrangement and Gaga uttering "RedOne".
+The song begins with a fast tempo followed by the synth arrangement and Gaga uttering "RedOne", followed by "Konvict" and "Gaga".
 "Just Dance" has a basic progression of C♯m–E–B–F♯m.
 O'Donis sings the interlude in the same range as Gaga followed by an R&B-influenced interlude by her, after which the chorus is repeated with O'Donis providing backup vocals and the marching beats.
 The song ends with an echoing of the word "dance".

 Lyrically, "Just Dance" throws a partial tongue-in-cheek perspective with lyrics like "What's going on on the floor? / I love this record, baby, but I can't see straight anymore".
 The lyrics deal with being completely intoxicated at a party.
 The opening lyric "RedOne" has often been misinterpreted as "red wine", but in actuality is a reference to music producer RedOne.